lmjh/capo-search-app/TESTING.md

 ![Screenshot of tutorial box after bug fixed](documentation/bugs/tutorial-bug-2.jpg)

 ### 3. Browser console error caused by Jest export
-* Jest testing requires exporting the functions and objects to be tested from the javascript file into the Jest test specification file using the module.exports method.
+* Jest testing requires exporting the functions and objects to be tested from the Javascript file into the Jest test specification file using the module.exports method.
 While this works in the development environment where the tests are run, the inclusion of the code causes an error in the browser because "module" is not defined in that environment.

 ![Screenshot of browser console error](documentation/bugs/module-bug-1.jpg)